Please email LSiapp2021@gmail.com and we will help you reactivate it!

 Giving that gift so they can do an open water swim, triathlon or just learn to swim laps better without getting exhausted can be the best gift they received!

-Unlike most places, we have never required a registration fee.
 Pools take hours of maintenance every day so we do have to raise the cost periodically to keep up with the pool cost.
-We are strict with instructors also, and we give them a good salary, so they teach your kids how to swim the way they are instructed, since they like the job and they like the pay.

 We ask for respect for the instructors who are here to teach you and your children.
-If you forget to come to class or do not show without a day prior notification, you are charged for that class without any make-up.
+If you forget to come to class or do not show up without a day prior notification, you are charged for that class without any make-up.
 LSI pays the instructors whether you are here or not, so please do not miss classes!

 If you want to give an instructor a tip because you are pleased with the way they teach you or your child, feel free–they love surprises!
 Teaching swimming is no easy task, especially when they are instructed to teach the way Susanne expects them to.
 She requires perfection!